-During the interval between title transfers, the normal title for this car was most likely lost or damaged.
-This implies that there was no way to verify that the person in charge of the car was the lawful owner.
+When a car title is lost or damaged, there is no way to verify that the person in charge of the car was the lawful owner.
 Because they wouldn’t be able to transfer the title ordinarily, they’d have to go through the procedure of obtaining a bonded title, which would include purchasing a surety bond.

 How much does a certificate of title bond cost?

 For bonds covering $6,000 or less, title bonds cost $100.
 The premium will increase if the bond amount surpasses $6,000, and it will vary based on the precise bond amount and the state requirements for where the car is titled.

 If your bond amount exceeds $20,000, your application may be subject to an underwriter’s assessment before being granted.
 It is possible to purchase bonds that do not require underwriting.

 In most cases, title bonds can be acquired in a matter of minutes online or over the phone.
 Once your payment has been completed, your certificate of title bond will be issued.